gramistella/df-derive/README.md

 ## Installation

 Add the macro crate and Polars.
 You will also need a trait defining the `to_dataframe` behavior (you can use your own runtime crate/traits; see the override section below).
+For a minimal inline trait you can copy, see the Quick start example.

 ```toml
 [dependencies]